 The Niceville Police Department protects and serves the citizens of Niceville, and those that pass through our community.
 These services include, but are not limited to, insuring the safety and well being of citizens, patrolling for violations of law and public nuisance, investigations of criminal activity, and the education of public safety issues.

-The organizational structure of the Niceville Police Department includes the Police Chief, Patrol Division Commander (Lieutenant), Sergeants, Detectives, Patrol and K-9 Officers, Communications Officers, and Crossing Guards.
+The organizational structure of the Niceville Police Department includes the Police Chief, Patrol Division Commander (Lieutenant), Sergeants, Detectives, Patrol, Communications Officers, and Crossing Guards.

 The Niceville Police Department's tip hotline is provided for citizens to place anonymous calls with information pertaining to any criminal activity.
 This hotline is answered by an answering machine and checked regularly by an officer.
 If you would like to submit information about criminal activity, you may call 729-4020 or send us an email!
 Please be advised that information submitted by email does not guarantee anonymity.
 Please include the information as seen in this form:

 Detailed description of incident (be as specific as possible)

 If you feel that there is a eminent danger, or a crime is in progress.
 CALL 911 IMMEDIATELY!

 Do not call the tip hotline if you want an officer to respond immediately to your complaint.
 This is a recording only.

 How can I have my fingerprints taken for employment and/or licensing?